Nerdbrygg/SimpleSMS/readme.md

 <x-simplesms-form title="Some Title (optional)" :source="true (default: true)"></x-simplesms-form>
 ```

-Will render a basic bootstrap-themed form for sending an sms.
+Will render a basic form for sending an sms.

-Use `:source` parameter to stop source-field from rendering.
+Use `:source="false"` to stop source-field from rendering.

 **Messages**